vignettes of a teacher showing kids gardening, a teacher elbow bumping a student and a student reach for a book

 A Cohesive Approach Designed from Lessons Learned

-Teaching for equity means using your practice to disrupt inequities, transform students’ experiences and outcomes, and create a more just and joyful world.
-We must not only be aware of identity and complex needs but also be experts in our content.
-To support you, we address:
+Teaching for equity means using your practice to disrupt patterns that hold some students back, transform their daily experiences and outcomes, and create a more just and joyful world.
+We address:

 box with lightbulb above it